-Visiting homes (or viewing virtual tours at eriestclairhealthline.ca) will help answer some of your questions.
+Visiting homes or viewing virtual tours (if available) on your Home and Community Care Support Services or long-term care home website will help answer some of your questions.
 By taking a tour, you can get a better feel for the surroundings and the people who work and live in the home.
 When you visit a long-term care home, you may want to ask:

-- For an information package on the home - For copies of recent inspection reports the province conducts regular inspections, as required under the Long-Term Care Homes Act.
-You can also find the reports online at publicreporting.ltchomes.net - To speak to a member of the Home's Residents' Council - To speak to a member of the home's Family Council, if available
+- For an information package on the home - For copies of recent inspection reports the province conducts regular inspections, as required under The Fixing Long-Term Care Act, 2021.
+You can also find the reports online at publicreporting.ltchomes.net - To speak to a member of the home's Residents' Council - To speak to a member of the home's Family Council, if available

-Before touring the long-term care homes you are considering, list the features that are important to you and pre-book the visit so that you will be able to get an informative tour.
+Before touring the long-term care homes you are considering, list the features that are important to you and prebook the visit so that you will be able to get an informative tour.
 Some things to consider for your list:

-- Location: Is the home close enough for family and friends to visit? - Cultural/language/religious preferences: Do these factors need to be considered? - Types of programs/activities offered: What types of programs/activities (for example, social events or outings) does the home offer its residents? - Past affiliation: Do you have a preference for a specific long-term care home due to current or past involvement (for example, as a volunteer, board member or friend/family of a resident)?

-- Type of accommodation: What type of room is best suited for your needs?
+- Location: Is the home close enough for family and friends to visit? - Cultural/language/religious preferences: Do these factors need to be considered? - Types of programs/activities offered: What types of programs/activities (for example, social events or outings) does the home offer its residents? - Past affiliation: Do you have a preference for a specific long-term care home due to current or past involvement (for example, as a volunteer, board member or friend/family of a resident)? - Type of accommodation: What type of room is best suited for your needs?
 Options include a private room, semi-private room or basic room.
-Please ask your tour guide about room set-ups (for example, sharing bathrooms, sharing rooms, personalizing your room with artwork) and costs - Additional needs: Throughout Ontario there are some beds available for veterans, for reuniting spouses who both require long-term care, and for those with religious, cultural, or language preferences.

-Your Home and Community Care Support Services care coordinator will help you identify whether there are homes in your area that address your specific needs and whether you meet the requirements for admission
+Please ask your tour guide about room set-ups (for example, sharing bathrooms, sharing rooms, personalizing your room with artwork) and costs. - Additional needs: Throughout Ontario there are some beds available for veterans, for reuniting spouses who both require long-term care, and for those with religious, cultural or language preferences.
+Your Home and Community Care Support Services care coordinator will help you identify whether there are homes in your area that address your specific needs and whether you meet the requirements for admission.

-3) Assessment and forms
+3) Assessments and forms

-- When you decide that long-term care is right for you, you can work with your Home and Community Care Support Services care coordinator to begin the application process - You will be asked to complete several forms as part of the application process.
-You or your substitute decision-maker must give consent to apply for and be admitted to a long-term care home - As part of the application process, your Home and Community Care Support Services care coordinator completes assessments to determine whether you are eligible for admission, including whether your care needs can be met in a long-term care home - If you are found to be eligible, you may select homes anywhere in Ontario.
-The Home and Community Care Support Services Erie St. Clair can place you on a maximum of five waiting lists.
-(This maximum does not apply to people who are assessed as needing an immediate long-stay admission because of a crisis in their condition or circumstances)
+- When you decide that long-term care is right for you, you can work with your Home and Community Care Support Services care coordinator to begin the application process. - You will be asked to complete several forms as part of the application process.
+You or your substitute decision-maker must give consent to apply for and be admitted to a long-term care home. - As part of the application process, your Home and Community Care Support Services care coordinator completes assessments to determine whether you are eligible for admission, including whether your care needs can be met in a long-term care home. - If you are found to be eligible, you may select up to (5) five homes anywhere in Ontario.
+Home and Community Care Support Services can place you on a maximum of (5) five waiting lists.
+(This maximum does not apply to people who are assessed as needing an immediate long-stay admission because of a crisis in their condition or circumstances.)